igor47/blog/posts/soviet-kgb-stories-pt2.md

 After Germany surrendered in 1945, Lev was not immediately released from the military.
 He ended up serving in the occupation for another year, helping rebuild medical facilities in a Germany that had been reduced to rubble by the Allied campaign.

-When Lev finally returned to Odessa in October of 1946, the medical school he had been in had already finished more than a month of classes.
+When Lev finally returned to Odessa in October of 1946, his medical school had already finished more than a month of classes.
 He was told to come back the following year to restart his education.
-Lev was already way behind -- he would be four or 5 years older than his classmates -- and he didn't want to put life off for another year.
+Lev was already way behind -- he would be four or five years older than his classmates -- and he didn't want to put life off for another year.
-Wandering around Odessa, he discovered that the pharmacy school was still recruiting students.
+Wandering around Odessa, he saw an announcement that the pharmacy school was still recruiting students.
-My grandmother had actually seen the same sign when she showed up a little late to attend medical school because of illness.
+My grandmother had actually seen the same announcement when she showed up in Odessa to start school, a little late due to illness.
-And that's why I'm here today to write this little story!
+And that's why I'm here to write this story today!

 ## After School